a-thind/ideogram/README.md

 ```

 # Usage
-After installationTo create the htmlwidget in R type:
+After installation, create the htmlwidget in R by typing:
 ```
 ideogram("ibd_segment.txt")
 ```